By Jeffrey Snider of Alhambra

 It was true only in the respect of where the money system that they knew best applied the most.
 By the dawn of the 21st century, that just wasn’t the case.
 It should have been apparent in the 1970’s, though in the Great Inflation for too much (“missing money”) rather than too little.
 What the evidence really shows consistently is that Treasuries or central banks are only ever as effective as their effective knowledge of money as it is, not as they see it.

 Monetary evolution is perhaps the most overlooked aspect of these events, and especially their aftermath.
 It took the nation four perhaps five years to recover from what was really just a 40-day financial emergency in September and October 1873.
 In some ways, the irregular growth during and after that recovery made it seems as if the depression continued for far longer than just that one cycle.
 It proved the long run susceptibility of the commercial system to these defects.

 We can relate.
-History repeats because no one was listening the first (or sixth) time.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+History repeats because no one was listening the first (or sixth) time.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.